Nurse Practitioner Salaries in the U.S.: What Is the Average Income in Every State? [Updated 2024]

 Their extensive training allows NPs to give primary, acute, and specialty care to diverse populations, based on their specialization.
 Generally, Nurse Practitioners can find employment in a variety of settings from hospitals to universities.
 Nonetheless, according to the BLS, the industries with the highest levels of employment for NPs are:

-• Physician’s offices.
-With over 101,220 job openings, physicians’ offices are the most popular place for NPs to find work.
-Here, they earn on average $111,310 yearly.
+- Physician’s offices.
+With over 137,030 employed nurse practitioners, physicians’ offices are the most popular place for NPs to find work.
+Here, they earn on average $122,780 yearly.

-• Colleges and universities.
-6,970 Nurse Practitioners work in academic settings and earn a median salary of $108,060.
+- Offices of Other Health Practitioners.
+11,400 Nurse Practitioners work in these settings and earn a median salary of $121,250.

 A Nurse Practitioner’s duties range from examining medical histories and performing evaluations to actually ordering and performing different medical tests such as X-rays or lab work.
 They are also allowed to prescribe medication all over the United States and they hold the right to administer certain controlled medications in most states.